Guidance in the admission process

 • 2 color photographs 3.5x4.5 cm;

-• Certificate from the place of employmentif you are employed at the moment of the application;
+• Certificate from the place of employment;

 • Sponsorship letter, bank statement, a certificate from work and sponsor's passport (if the applicant does not pay for the trip himself);